PET Scan for Alzheimer's Disease

 It is recommended that the test be used with other diagnostic tools for Alzheimer’s disease, such as neuropsychiatric testing, physical examination, family history and cognitive testing.
 Although there is no treatment to halt the disease, being able to identify beta-amyloid plaques is a big step forward.
 Currently, health insurance does not cover this test, so patients must pay out of pocket.
 Autopsy remains the only definitive way to diagnose Alzheimer’s disease.

-Through the Neurosciences Institute and Muller Institute for Senior Health, Abington Health provides a full array of services for people facing neurological and senior health issues.
+Through the Neurosciences Institute and Muller Institute for Senior Health, Jefferson Health – Abington provides a full array of services for people facing neurological and senior health issues.

 For information about PET scan with Amyvid, call 215-481-MEDI.